WHAT'S ON GUIDE

 Bolton Albert Halls Theatre, Victoria Square, Bolton, BL1 1RU

 Dare to believe in magic and step into a world where the impossible comes alive!
 James Phelan is The Man Who Was Magic in a completely new show for 2025.
 You’re invited to a night of wonder where secrets unravel and you’re left aching with laughter and dizzy in disbelief.
+To book visit the Octagon website.

 The story of the Pendle witches, as told through the relationships between the local magistrate Roger Nowell, his wife Judith, her friend Alice Nutter and Jennet Device, a young tearaway.
 Gossip and fear take hold of the Lancaster townsfolk and accusations fly against those seen attending a secret witches’ ‘Sabbat’.
 Judith Nowell, currently expecting a long hoped for child, begins to suspect her friend Alice Nutter of being behind the loss of several of her children previously (either to disease or still born or miscarriages).
 Based on an original account of the events, Richard Shannon’s play was written for Dukes Theatre in Lancaster for the 400th anniversary of the Pendle witches’ trials.